 Children and Families

-We serve appetizing, nutritious and varied home-cooked meals throughout each day.
+We serve appetizing, nutritious and varied home-cooked meals to our patients throughout each day.
 These are prepared in our kitchen and served to families and staff in our family-style dining room.
 Volunteers assist our staff with cooking, serving and cleaning up after each meal.

 We periodically need help taking care of office tasks.
-This option is perfect for on-call volunteers, those with atypical schedules, or those who choose not to have patient/family contact.
+Volunteering in our office is perfect for on-call volunteers, those with atypical schedules, or those who choose not to have patient/family contact.